Bricktech2000/Notes/notes/karnaugh-map.md

-# Karnaugh Maps
+# Karnaugh Map

 _a 2D version of a [[truth-table]]_

 ### abbreviation

-informal abbreviation: K Maps
+informal abbreviation: K Map

 ## examples